 1 January - 31 March

-Child can attend full or part-time from September or defer admission until the beginning of January 2021 or until after Easter 2021.
+Child can attend full or part-time from September or defer admission until the beginning of January or until after Easter.

 1 April - 31 August

-Child can attend full or part-time from September or defer admission until January 2021 or Easter 2021.
+Child can attend full or part-time from September or defer admission until January or Easter.

 Please note: if you choose to defer admission the place offered to your child in Reception will be withdrawn and you will have to make a Year 1 application for admission to a school for the next academic year.